 5.6 Secretary - The Secretary shall act as Secretary of and keep the minutes of all decision-making meetings of the Executive Council and its officers.
 The Secretary shall communicate these actions to the membership.
 The Secretary shall, in general, perform all duties incident to the office of Secretary and such other duties as may from time to time be assigned by the Executive Council or by the President.
 The Secretary may delegate the above duties and activities to staff at the principal office of the Association, in which case the Secretary shall be responsible to monitor and audit the activities of those delegated to.

+5.7 Academic Psychiatry Governance Committee Representative - AADPRT serves as a sponsor of the journal, Academic Psychiatry (AP), along with the other sponsoring organizations in the journal Consortium.
+Consortium member responsibilities are as specified in the Academic Psychiatry Governance document.
+The AADPRT President shall appoint a past president of AADPRT to serve as representative to the AP Governance Committee (GC).
+The GC representative will serve on the Executive Council and join Steering Committee meetings as requested by the President.
+The GC representative shall be appointed for a term of four years with a maximum of two renewals.
+The GC representative will represent the perspective and interests of AADPRT to the GC, and provide information about and liaison with the journal to AADPRT leadership.

-5.7 Vacancies - Except as otherwise provided in these bylaws, in case the office of the President, President-Elect, Treasurer, Secretary or other officer, agent or employee of the Association becomes vacant due to death or resignation, the vacancy may be filled for the unexpired term by action of the Executive Council.
+5.8 Vacancies - Except as otherwise provided in these bylaws, in case the office of the President, President-Elect, Treasurer, Secretary or other officer, agent or employee of the Association becomes vacant due to death or resignation, the vacancy may be filled for the unexpired term by action of the Executive Council.
 Vacancies of the chairpersons of standing committees shall be fixed by appointments by the President.

-5.8 Resignations - Any officer, agent or employee appointed by the Association may resign his or her office at any time by giving written notice of the resignation to the President or Executive Council of the Association.
+5.9 Resignations - Any officer, agent or employee appointed by the Association may resign his or her office at any time by giving written notice of the resignation to the President or Executive Council of the Association.
 Such resignation shall take effect at the time specified therein, or if no time is specified therein, at the time of the receipt thereof, and the acceptance thereof shall not be necessary to make it effective.